-The proxy voting procedures below explain the role of the funds' Trustees, the proxy voting service, and the Proxy Manager, as well as how the process will work when a proxy question needs to be handled on a case-by-case basis, or when there may be a conflict of interest.
+The proxy voting procedures below explain the role of the funds' Trustees, the proxy voting service, and the Director of Proxy Voting and Corporate Governance, as well as how the process will work when a proxy question needs to be handled on a case-by-case basis, or when there may be a conflict of interest.

 The Trustees of the Putnam Funds exercise control of the voting of proxies through their Board Policy and Nominating Committee, which is composed entirely of independent Trustees.
 The Board Policy and Nominating Committee oversees the proxy voting process and participates, as needed, in the resolution of issues that need to be handled on a case-by-case basis.
 The Committee annually reviews and recommends, for Trustee approval, guidelines governing the funds' proxy votes, including how the funds vote on specific proposals and which matters are to be considered on a case-by-case basis.
 The Trustees are assisted in this process by their independent administrative staff ("Office of the Trustees"), independent legal counsel, and an independent proxy voting service.
 The Trustees also receive assistance from Putnam Investment Management, LLC ("Putnam Management"), the funds' investment advisor, on matters involving investment judgments.
 In all cases, the ultimate decision on voting proxies rests with the Trustees, acting as fiduciaries on behalf of the shareholders of the funds.

 The funds have engaged an independent proxy voting service to assist in the voting of proxies.
 The proxy voting service is responsible for coordinating with the funds' custodians to ensure that all proxy materials received by the custodians relating to the funds' portfolio securities are processed in a timely fashion.
 To the extent applicable, the proxy voting service votes all proxies in accordance with the proxy voting guidelines established by the Trustees.
-The proxy voting service will refer proxy questions to the Proxy Manager (described below) for instructions under circumstances where: (1) the application of the proxy voting guidelines is unclear; (2) a particular proxy question is not covered by the guidelines; or (3) the guidelines call for specific instructions on a case-by-case basis.
-The proxy voting service is also requested to call to the Proxy Manager's attention specific proxy questions that, while governed by a guideline, appear to involve unusual or controversial issues.
+The proxy voting service will refer proxy questions to the Director of Proxy Voting and Corporate Governance (described below) for instructions under circumstances where: (1) the application of the proxy voting guidelines is unclear; (2) a particular proxy question is not covered by the guidelines; or (3) the guidelines call for specific instructions on a case-by-case basis.
+The proxy voting service is also requested to call to the Director of Proxy Voting and Corporate Governance's attention specific proxy questions that, while governed by a guideline, appear to involve unusual or controversial issues.
 The funds also utilize research services relating to proxy questions provided by the proxy voting service and by other firms.

-Each year, a member of the Office of the Trustees is appointed Proxy Manager to assist in the coordination and voting of the funds' proxies.
-The Proxy Manager will deal directly with the proxy voting service and, in the case of proxy questions referred by the proxy voting service, will solicit voting recommendations and instructions from the Office of the Trustees, the Chair of the Board Policy and Nominating Committee, and Putnam Management's investment professionals, as appropriate.
-The Proxy Manager is responsible for ensuring that these questions and referrals are responded to in a timely fashion and for transmitting appropriate voting instructions to the proxy voting service.
+Each year, a member of the Office of the Trustees is appointed Director of Proxy Voting and Corporate Governance to assist in the coordination and voting of the funds' proxies.
+The Director of Proxy Voting and Corporate Governance will deal directly with the proxy voting service and, in the case of proxy questions referred by the proxy voting service, will solicit voting recommendations and instructions from the Office of the Trustees, the Chair of the Board Policy and Nominating Committee, and Putnam Management's investment professionals, as appropriate.
+The Director of Proxy Voting and Corporate Governance is responsible for ensuring that these questions and referrals are responded to in a timely fashion and for transmitting appropriate voting instructions to the proxy voting service.

-As discussed above, the proxy voting service will refer proxy questions to the Proxy Manager under certain circumstances.
-When the application of the proxy voting guidelines is unclear or a particular proxy question is not covered by the guidelines (and does not involve investment considerations), the Proxy Manager will assist in interpreting the guidelines and, as appropriate, consult with one or more senior staff members of the Office of the Trustees and the Chair of the Board Policy and Nominating Committee on how the funds' shares will be voted.
+As discussed above, the proxy voting service will refer proxy questions to the Director of Proxy Voting and Corporate Governance under certain circumstances.
+When the application of the proxy voting guidelines is unclear or a particular proxy question is not covered by the guidelines (and does not involve investment considerations), the Director of Proxy Voting and Corporate Governance will assist in interpreting the guidelines and, as appropriate, consult with one or more senior staff members of the Office of the Trustees and the Chair of the Board Policy and Nominating Committee on how the funds' shares will be voted.

-For proxy questions that require a case-by-case analysis pursuant to the guidelines or that are not covered by the guidelines but involve investment considerations, the Proxy Manager will refer such questions, through a written request, to Putnam Management's investment professionals for a voting recommendation.
+For proxy questions that require a case-by-case analysis pursuant to the guidelines or that are not covered by the guidelines but involve investment considerations, the Director of Proxy Voting and Corporate Governance will refer such questions, through a written request, to Putnam Management's investment professionals for a voting recommendation.
 Such referrals will be made in cooperation with the person or persons designated by Putnam Management's Legal and Compliance Department to assist in processing such referral items.
-In connection with each such referral item, the Legal and Compliance Department will conduct a conflicts of interest review, as described below under "Conflicts of Interest," and provide a conflicts of interest report (the "Conflicts Report") to the Proxy Manager describing the results of such review.
-After receiving a referral item from the Proxy Manager, Putnam Management's investment professionals will provide a written recommendation to the Proxy Manager and the person or persons designated by the Legal and Compliance Department to assist in processing referral items.
+In connection with each such referral item, the Legal and Compliance Department will conduct a conflicts of interest review, as described below under "Conflicts of Interest," and provide a conflicts of interest report (the "Conflicts Report") to the Director of Proxy Voting and Corporate Governance describing the results of such review.
+After receiving a referral item from the Director of Proxy Voting and Corporate Governance, Putnam Management's investment professionals will provide a written recommendation to the Director of Proxy Voting and Corporate Governance and the person or persons designated by the Legal and Compliance Department to assist in processing referral items.
 Such recommendation will set forth (1) how the proxies should be voted; (2) the basis and rationale for such recommendation; and (3) any contacts the investment professionals have had with respect to the referral item with non-investment personnel of Putnam Management or with outside parties (except for routine communications from proxy solicitors).
-The Proxy Manager will then review the investment professionals' recommendation and the Conflicts Report with one or more senior staff members of the Office of the Trustees in determining how to vote the funds' proxies.
-The Proxy Manager will maintain a record of all proxy questions that have been referred to Putnam Management's investment professionals, the voting recommendation, and the Conflicts Report
+The Director of Proxy Voting and Corporate Governance will then review the investment professionals' recommendation and the Conflicts Report with one or more senior staff members of the Office of the Trustees in determining how to vote the funds' proxies.
+The Director of Proxy Voting and Corporate Governance will maintain a record of all proxy questions that have been referred to Putnam Management's investment professionals, the voting recommendation, and the Conflicts Report